KCKN: History

-In late August 2005, while operating under a local marketing agreement (LMA), the station was off the air due to technical problems.
-The LMA was ended and the station signed back on the air in early February, 2006, under the call sign KCKN programming Classic Country music.
+The call sign was changed to KXEM on November 13, 2000; and to KINF on December 1, 2000.
+As KINF, the station aired a news/talk format.
+In late August 2005, while operating under a local marketing agreement (LMA), KINF was off the air due to technical problems.
+The LMA was ended; the station reverted to the KCKN calls on January 12, 2006, and the station signed back on the air in early February 2006 programming classic country music.
 In 2012, the station was sold to Radio Vision Cristiana Subsidiary Corp.
 KCKN switched to Spanish language Christian radio.

-On June 11, 2018 the transmitter for KCKN caught fire and badly damaged the transmitter building.
+On June 11, 2018, the transmitter for KCKN caught fire and badly damaged the transmitter building.
 KCKN requested a special temporary authority (STA) to operate an auxiliary transmitter.
 The FCC approved the request; however, the fire department forbade using it until electrical inspections took place.
 KCKN remained silent until inspections took place.